Prabhjeet02/PrabhjeetBookStore/PrabhjeetBookStore/README.txt

 then i remove the dots.

 1900..
-downloaded the bootstrap from bootswatch.com
+downloaded the Solar bootstrap.css from bootswatch.com
 In wwwroot>lib> bootstrap > dist > css rename bootstrap to bootstrapss.css and added new bootstrap.css
 which i downloaded.